 Downs Link Traffic-free Cycle Route

-Downs Link Cycle Route Overall Rating: ⭐⭐⭐ The Downs Link officially starts in Guildford, but the route shown on the map below starts at Shalford, Surrey, and runs for 36 mostly traffic-free miles to Shoreham-on-Sea.
+Downs Link Cycle Route Overall Rating: ⭐⭐⭐ The Downs Link officially starts in Guildford, and runs for 36 mostly traffic-free miles to Shoreham-on-Sea.
 Most of the route is on disused railway lines, so no steep hills to contend with.
-The reason why this […]
+The route shown on the map below starts at Shalford, Surrey, and the reason for that … Read more

 North Dorset Trailway Traffic-free Cycle Route

-North Dorste Trailway Overall Rating: ⭐⭐⭐ The North Dorset Trailway is a 9 mile traffic-fee and stunning cycle route, built mostly on a disused railway.
+North Dorset Trailway Overall Rating: ⭐⭐⭐ The North Dorset Trailway is a 9 mile traffic-fee and stunning cycle route, built mostly on a disused railway.
 It links Sturminster Newton with Blandford Forum, and mostly follows the route of the old Somerset and Dorset Railway.
 All photos by TessOfTheVale.
 Also visit her rather good site.
-Surface […]
+Surface … Read more

 Oyster Bay Trail & Northern Seawall